bloch-elkouby-lab/website/research/publications.md

 **Bloch-Elkouby, S.**, Gorman, B., & Muran, J.C.
 (2018, September). _Psychotherapy Outcome: Time to assess the assessment_.
 In J. Boswell (Chair) Factors Associated with Outcomes Monitoring in Psychotherapy.
 Paper in a panel presented at the Biennial Meeting of the North American Chapter of the Society for Psychotherapy Research.
 Snowbird, Utah.

 Rudenstine, S., Muran, J.C., Eubanks, C., **Bloch-Elkouby, S.**, Constantino, M.J., Wallner Samstag, L. (2018, June). _Training in Psychotherapy Integration at the Doctoral Level_.
 Structured discussion at the Annual Meeting of the Society for the Exploration of Psychotherapy Integration.
-New York, New York.
+New York, NY, USA.

-**Bloch-Elkouby, S.**, Muran, J.C., Gorman, B., Tufekcioglu, S., Safran, J., Eubanks, C., & Winston, A. (2015, June). _Patients’ and therapists’ agreement about patients’ interpersonal problems and therapy outcome: A method paper_.
-In J. Barber (Chair) Understanding the underlying patterns of interpersonal distress and its impact on the therapeutic alliance, diagnosis, and process and outcome of psychotherapy.
-Paper in a panel presented at the Annual Meeting of the Society for Psychotherapy Research.
-Philadelphia, Pennsylvania.
+**Bloch-Elkouby, S.**, Muran, J.C., Gorman, B., Tufekcioglu, S., Safran, J., Eubanks, C., & Winston, A. (2015, June).
+Patients’ and therapists’ agreement about patients’ interpersonal problems and therapy outcome: A method paper.
+In J. Barber (Chair), _Understanding the underlying patterns of interpersonal distress and its impact on the therapeutic alliance, diagnosis, and process and outcome of psychotherapy_ \[Panel\].
+The Annual Meeting of the Society for Psychotherapy Research, Philadelphia, PA, USA.

-Knopf, L., Muran, J.C., Eubanks, C., **Bloch-Elkouby, S.**, Safran, J.D., & Winston, A. (2015, June). _Personal agency as a change factor in cognitive-behavioral therapy for personality disorders_.
+Knopf, L., Muran, J.C., Eubanks, C., **Bloch-Elkouby, S.**, Safran, J.D., & Winston, A. (2015, June).
+Personal agency as a change factor in cognitive-behavioral therapy for personality disorders.
 In J.C.
-Muran (Chair) The alliance and patient and therapist interpersonal behaviors as predictors of change.
-Paper in a panel presented at the Annual Meeting of the Society for Psychotherapy Research.
-Philadelphia, Pennsylvania.
+Muran (Chair), _The alliance and patient and therapist interpersonal behaviors as predictors of change_ \[Panel\].
+The Annual Meeting of the Society for Psychotherapy Research, Philadelphia, PA, USA.

-**Bloch-Elkouby, S.**, Taylor, J., Muran, J.C., Eubanks-Carter, C., Safran, J. (2014, June). _Treatment deterioration and psychotherapy process: A case study_.
-In A. Werbart (Chair), Treatment failures and non-responding patients: lessons from qualitative and quantitative studies.
-Paper in a panel presented at the Annual Meeting of the Society for Psychotherapy Research.
-Copenhagen, Denmark.
+**Bloch-Elkouby, S.**, Taylor, J., Muran, J.C., Eubanks-Carter, C., Safran, J. (2014, June).
+Treatment deterioration and psychotherapy process: A case study.
+In A. Werbart (Chair), _Treatment failures and non-responding patients: lessons from qualitative and quantitative studies_ \[Panel\].
+The Annual Meeting of the Society for Psychotherapy Research, Copenhagen, Denmark.

-**Bloch-Elkouby, S.**, Gold, J. (2014, April). _Assimilative psychodynamic psychotherapy: A case study.
-In S. Bloch-Elkouby (Chair), One complex case, three integrative theory options_.
-Paper in a panel presented at the Annual Meeting of the Society for the Exploration of Psychotherapy Integration.
-Montreal, Canada.
+**Bloch-Elkouby, S.**, Gold, J. (2014, April).
+Assimilative psychodynamic psychotherapy: A case study.
+In S. Bloch-Elkouby (Chair), _One complex case, three integrative theory options_ \[Panel\].
+The Annual Meeting of the Society for the Exploration of Psychotherapy Integration, Montreal, Canada.

-**Bloch-Elkouby, S.**, Muran, J.C., Knopf, L., Safran, J. (2014, April). _Deterioration in psychotherapy and incongruence between therapists’ and patients’ subjective experience_.
-In C. Eubanks-Carter (Chair), When the best laid plans go awry: an exploration of patient deterioration and therapist noncompliance.
-Paper in a panel presented at the Annual Meeting of the Society for the Exploration of Psychotherapy Integration.
-Montreal, Canada.
+**Bloch-Elkouby, S.**, Muran, J.C., Knopf, L., Safran, J. (2014, April).
+Deterioration in psychotherapy and incongruence between therapists’ and patients’ subjective experience.
+In C. Eubanks-Carter (Chair), _When the best laid plans go awry: an exploration of patient deterioration and therapist noncompliance_ \[Panel\].
+The Annual Meeting of the Society for the Exploration of Psychotherapy Integration, Montreal, Canada.

-Eubanks-Carter, C., **Bloch-Elkouby, S.**, Hungr, C., Muran, J.C., Safran, J. (2014, April). _A closer look at deterioration and noncompliance: An evidence-based case study_.
-In C. Eubanks-Carter (Chair), When the best laid plans go awry: an exploration of patient deterioration and therapist noncompliance.
-Paper in a panel presented at the Annual Meeting of the Society for the Exploration of Psychotherapy Integration.
-Montreal, Canada.
+Eubanks-Carter, C., **Bloch-Elkouby, S.**, Hungr, C., Muran, J.C., Safran, J. (2014, April).
+A closer look at deterioration and noncompliance: An evidence-based case study.
+In C. Eubanks-Carter (Chair), _When the best laid plans go awry: an exploration of patient deterioration and therapist noncompliance_ \[Panel\].
+The Annual Meeting of the Society for the Exploration of Psychotherapy Integration, Montreal, Canada.

-**Bloch-Elkouby, S.** (2013, June). _Integrative therapy in effect: A case study_.
-Paper Presented at the Annual Meeting of the Society for the Exploration of Psychotherapy Integration.
-Barcelona, Spain.
+**Bloch-Elkouby, S.** (2013, June). _Integrative therapy in effect: A case study_ \[Paper presentation\].
+The Annual Meeting of the Society for the Exploration of Psychotherapy Integration, Barcelona, Spain.

 <h2 id="Panels">Panels chaired</h2>

-Aafjes-van Doorn &amp; **Bloch-Elkouby, S.** &amp; (2025, June).
-“The impact of AI on psychotherapy: New developments and future directions.”
-Invited Semi-Plenary at the Annual Meeting of the Society for Psychotherapy Research, Krakow, Poland.
+Aafjes-van Doorn &amp; **Bloch-Elkouby, S.** (2025, June). _The impact of AI on psychotherapy: New developments and future directions._ Invited Semi-Plenary at the Annual Meeting of the Society for Psychotherapy Research, Krakow, Poland.

-**Bloch-Elkouby, S.** &amp; Aafjes-van Doorn (2024, June). _“I don’t want to talk to a robot”_.
-Can artificial intelligence research promote more effective treatments and clinical training approaches?
-Structured discussion at the Annual Meeting of the Society for Psychotherapy Research, Ottawa, Canada.
+**Bloch-Elkouby, S.** &amp; Aafjes-van Doorn (2024, June). _“I don’t want to talk to a robot”.
+Can artificial intelligence research promote more effective treatments and clinical training approaches?_ Structured discussion at the Annual Meeting of the Society for Psychotherapy Research, Ottawa, Canada.

-**Bloch-Elkouby, S.** (2024, April). _Using Cutting Edge Ai Research to Enhance Clinical Training and Suicide Prevention._
+**Bloch-Elkouby, S.** (2024, April). _Using Cutting Edge Ai Research to Enhance Clinical Training and Suicide Prevention._ Panel chaired at the Annual Meeting of the Anxiety and Depression Association of America, Boston, MA, USA.

 **Bloch-Elkouby, S.** (2023, October). _Working with patients at high-risk for suicidal behaviors and lethal overdoses across treatment phases: new conceptual developments_.
-Panel chaired at the Biennial Meeting of the North American Chapter of the Society for Psychotherapy Research.
-Amherst, Massachusetts.
+Panel chaired at the Biennial Meeting of the North American Chapter of the Society for Psychotherapy Research, Amherst, MA, USA.

 **Bloch-Elkouby, S.** (2021, June). _The impact of cultural differences and biases on the process and outcome of psychotherapy_.
-Panel chaired at the Annual Meeting of the Society for Psychotherapy Research.
-Heidelberg, Germany (online event).
+Online panel chaired at the Annual Meeting of the Society for Psychotherapy Research, Heidelberg, Germany.

 **Bloch-Elkouby, S.** (2015, June). _Can the twain actually meet?
 Integrating psychodynamic & cognitive-behavioral Treatments_.
-Structured discussion chaired for the Annual Meeting of the Society for the Exploration of Psychotherapy Integration.
+Structured discussion chaired for the Annual Meeting of the Society for the Exploration of Psychotherapy Integration, Philadelphia, PA, USA.

 **Bloch-Elkouby, S.**.
 (2014, April). _One complex case, three integrative theory options_.
-Panel chaired at the Annual Meeting of the Society for the Exploration of Psychotherapy Integration.
-Montreal, Canada.
+Panel chaired at the Annual Meeting of the Society for the Exploration of Psychotherapy Integration, Montreal, Canada.

-<h2 id="Lecture">Invited lectures</h2>
+<h2 id="Lecture">Invited Lectures</h2>

+Upcoming: **Bloch-Elkouby, S.** (2026, May). _The therapeutic alliance as a diagnostic and intervention tool with high-risk patients._ Invited Psychology Grand Rounds presentation at Mount Sinai Medical Center, New York, NY, USA.

+Upcoming: **Bloch-Elkouby, S.** (2026, April 16). _Suicide prevention in rabbinic work and pastoral counseling._ Invited lecture at Yeshivat Maharat, a Jewish Orthodox Rabbinical School for Women, New York, NY, USA.

-**Bloch-Elkouby, S.** (2025, November 18 th ). _The therapeutic alliance with High-Risk Patients: Challenges and Opportunities_.
-Invited keynote speaker at the University Institute of Psychotherapy of Lauzanne University, Switzerland.
+- **Bloch-Elkouby, S.** (2025, November 18). *The therapeutic alliance with high-risk patients: Challenges and opportunities* [Invited keynote address].
+University Institute of Psychotherapy, University of Lausanne, Écublens, Vaud, Switzerland.

+- **Bloch-Elkouby, S.**, Brusso, A., Joaquin, M., & Liu, D. (2024, December 20). *Considerations for family planning among early career psychologists* [Panel].
+Early Career Committee, APA Division 29.

+- **Bloch-Elkouby, S.** (2024, October 30). *Beyond sci-fi: Harnessing AI-driven virtual human interactions in psychotherapy research and suicide prevention training* [Invited lecture].
+Center for Depression, Anxiety, and Stress Research, Harvard Medical School, Boston, MA, United States.

+Alper, D., **Bloch-Elkouby, S.**, Flaherty, H., Hammer, S., & Speiser, S. (2024, April 4). *Suicide prevention and resiliency: An evening for practitioners* [Panel discussion].
+Co-sponsored by the YU Office of Alumni Affairs, Ferkauf Graduate School of Psychology, Wurzweiler School of Social Work, & the YU Counseling Center, New York, NY, United States.

+**Bloch-Elkouby, S.** (2023, August 28).
+[Panel guest speaker].
+Derner School of Psychology PhD Convocation, Adelphi University, Garden City, NY, United States.

-**Bloch-Elkouby, S.** (2023, March 1). _Alliance-focused techniques to promote collaborative suicide risk assessment and safety planning_.
-Invited training at the Addictions Institute, Mount Sinai Beth Israel.
-New York, NY.
+**Bloch-Elkouby, S.** (2023, March 1). *Alliance-focused techniques to promote collaborative suicide risk assessment and safety planning* [Invited training].
+Addictions Institute, Mount Sinai Beth Israel, New York, NY, United States.

-**Bloch-Elkouby, S.** (2023, January 25). _From the therapy room to the lab and back: integrating alliance and suicide prevention research_.
-Colloquium at the Ferkauf Graduate School of Psychology, Yeshiva University.
-New York, NY.
+**Bloch-Elkouby, S.** (2023, January 25). *From the therapy room to the lab and back: Integrating alliance and suicide prevention research* [Colloquium].
+Ferkauf Graduate School of Psychology, Yeshiva University, New York, NY, United States.

-**Bloch-Elkouby, S.** (2023, January 20). _Best practices in suicide risk assessment and prevention_.
-Invited lecture at the Mount Sinai Health Solutions.
-New York, NY.
+**Bloch-Elkouby, S.** (2023, January 20). *Best practices in suicide risk assessment and prevention* [Invited lecture].
+Mount Sinai Health Solutions, New York, NY, United States.

-**Bloch-Elkouby, S.** (2023, January 11). _Suicide prevention in rabbinic work and pastoral counseling_.
-Invited lecture at Yeshivat Maharat, a Jewish Orthodox Rabbinical School for Women.
-New York, NY.
+**Bloch-Elkouby, S.** (2023, January 11). *Suicide prevention in rabbinic work and pastoral counseling* [Invited lecture].
+Yeshivat Maharat, New York, NY, United States.

-**Bloch-Elkouby, S.** (2020, January 22). _Understanding the progression from adversity to self-harm_.
-Invited lecture given at Yeshivat Maharat, a Jewish Orthodox Rabbinical School for Women.
-New York, NY.
+**Bloch-Elkouby, S.** (2020, January 22). *Understanding the progression from adversity to self-harm* [Invited lecture].
+Yeshivat Maharat, New York, NY, United States.

-**Bloch-Elkouby, S.** (2019, June 1). _“You shall choose life”: The Lessons Learned from Recent Suicide Research_.
-Invited lecture at the congregation Darkhei Noam for Mental Awareness Month.
-New York, NY.
+**Bloch-Elkouby, S.** (2019, June 1). *“You shall choose life”: The lessons learned from recent suicide research* [Invited lecture].
+Congregation Darkhei Noam, New York, NY, United States.

-**Bloch-Elkouby, S.**, Constantine, S., Harrison, D., Mahmoudi, V., Belser A., Michl, A., & Guerrero, R. (2017, April 20). _I Need You, You’re The Worst, Please HELP Me: Using DBT Skills Group In an Outpatient Setting_.
-Grand Rounds at the Department of Psychiatry and Behavioral Sciences at Mount Sinai Beth Israel.
-New York, NY.
+**Bloch-Elkouby, S.**, Constantine, S., Harrison, D., Mahmoudi, V., Belser, A., Michl, A., & Guerrero, R. (2017, April 20). *I need you, you’re the worst, please help me: Using DBT skills groups in an outpatient setting* [Grand rounds].
+Department of Psychiatry and Behavioral Sciences, Mount Sinai Beth Israel, New York, NY, United States.

-**Bloch-Elkouby, S.** (2017, March 16).
-Moderator for the panel: _Striving and Struggling: Stories from Schechter Manhattan Parents about Race_.
-Panel hosted by Solomon Schechter School of Manhattan.
-New York, NY
+**Bloch-Elkouby, S.** (2017, March 16). *Striving and struggling: Stories from Schechter Manhattan parents about race* [Panel moderator].
+Solomon Schechter School of Manhattan, New York, NY, United States.